Hubert Brochard, AOC Sancerre, Cher, France, 2015

-Palate: dry, medium (+) acidity, medium (+) alcohol, medium body, a very low-key grip from skin maceration, a smooth texture – from a little time on the lees, medium (+) intensity, with flavours of grapefruit edged with white stone fruit, lemon pith, stewed green pepper, touch of broom.
+Palate: dry, medium (+) acidity, medium (+) alcohol, medium body, a very low-key grip from skin maceration, a smooth texture – from a little time on the lees, medium (+) intensity, with flavours of grapefruit edged with white stone fruit, lemon pith, stewed green pepper, touch of gorse flower (delicate coconut-like).
 A medium (+) length with a clean citrus fruit edged with stewed green pepper finish, with a very low-key grip.

 Quality: very good, a good balance of fresh acidity with alcohol, suiting the decent flavour concentration; unoaked, showing some complexity from time in bottle with waxy and stewed notes, following into a medium-long length.

 Drinking readiness/ageing potential: drink now, unsuited to further ageing – a sound structure but just decent concentration and length, will keep for a year or two.